Anveks/RESTful-Services-Practice-and-Theory/README.md

 In summary, error handling middleware is used to handle specific types of errors, while catch-all middleware is used to handle all other errors that were not handled by other middleware functions.

 NB: In case you write asynchonous code, don't forget to wrap your functions in try-catch, otherwise the whole app will freeze.

+# JOI Validations

+Joi is a popular validation library for JavaScript and Node.js applications.
+It provides a simple and declarative way to validate various types of data such as strings, numbers, arrays, objects, and more.

+        npm i joi
+        npm i @types/joi